isabella232/advertising-cloud.en/help/user-guide/execution/fixedmargin.md

 [ ![campaign basics](assets/campaign-basics1-1024x428.png)](assets/campaign-basics1.png)

-&nbsp;
-`Step 2`: &nbsp;Fill out the Margin Management section of the page:
+`Step 2`:  Fill out the Margin Management section of the page:

-* Select "Yes" to activate Margin Management&nbsp;and "Fixed" for the Margin Type (cannot be changed once the campaign is created).
+* Select "Yes" to activate Margin Management and "Fixed" for the Margin Type (cannot be changed once the campaign is created).
-* Enter the Gross (Client's) Budget and Fixed Margin % - Using the example above of $10,000 and 10%, the platform will auto-calculate the Spend Cap (or net budget) of&nbsp;$90,000.
+* Enter the Gross (Client's) Budget and Fixed Margin % - Using the example above of $10,000 and 10%, the platform will auto-calculate the Spend Cap (or net budget) of $90,000.

 [ ![image (11)](assets/image-111.png)](assets/image-111.png)